StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-26-27-are-people-born-gay/_index.md

 At the very least, we need to be consistent in discussing the matter, and not have glaring double standards when it comes to judging sexual sin specifically of the homosexual variety.

-### But the waters get muddied by "copycat effects"
+### But the waters get muddied by "copycat effects" {#but-the-waters-get-muddied-by-copycat-effects}

 On the other hand, I think it would be blatantly irresponsible not to also point out that there is a large potential for "copycat effects" coming through culture and the media (cf. [copycat crimes](https://en.wikipedia.org/wiki/Copycat_crime) and [copycat suicides](https://en.wikipedia.org/wiki/Copycat_suicide)).